DO Program Selection Factors

 - Academic achievement and scholarship

 - Life experience

-The Office of Admission reviews and screens all AACOMAS applications.
-Qualified candidates are then invited to complete a supplemental application.
+The Office of Admission reviews all AACOMAS applications.
+Candidates meeting specific qualificiations are then invited to complete a supplemental application.
 Completed files are further screened and qualified candidates are invited to interview.

 Criteria for Review

 Undergraduate course preparation will be vital to the success of the student applicant.
 Minimum coursework requirements include the courses below.
 All prerequisites must be taken from a regionally accredited college/university and earn a “C” or higher for each course (2.0 on a 4.0 GPA scale).
 A grade of "C-" does not meet the minimum grade requirement.

 - Completion of no less than 75% of the credits required for a baccalaureate degree from a regionally accredited college or university

 - Biology: minimum of 8 semester hours, including 2 semester hours of laboratory work

 - Inorganic Chemistry: minimum of 8 semester hours, including 2 semester hours of laboratory work